Noting that Asia is one of the fastest developing regions in the world today and that it is also home to a significant part of the world’s population;

 The amendments shall take effect after approval by the General Assembly on the recommendation of the Executive Committee.

-(*Charter effective January 01, 2008 with amendments approved during the CALD General Assembly held 10 December 2007 in Taipei, Taiwan)
+(*Charter with amendments approved during the CALD General Assembly held 5 November 2016 in Bangkok, Thailand)